thezerobit/sml_life/README.md

 15.494 seconds (compiled with -O4)

+Stalin Scheme

+1.358 seconds (compiled with -On -copt -O2)

 So the SML/MLton version is about 9 times faster than PyPy and 37 times faster than CPython.
-Clojure comes in a close 3rd, just a bit slower than PyPy.
+Clojure comes in a close 4th, just a bit slower than PyPy.
 Haskell time is comparable with CPython, when compiled with -O2 using a normal list.
 I switched out the list for an Unboxed Array which shaved a few seconds off, and then with a bunch of reading and experimentation found a single strictness hint that cut the time roughly in half down to 11.935 seconds which is in the same order though slower than Clojure and PyPy.

+After implementing the solution in Chicken Scheme, utilizing srfi-1 and srfi-4 to get some functions like "fold" and homogenous vectors, I found a highly optimizing Scheme compiler called Stalin.
+It's R4RS compliant, only, so I had to adapt the code, which just meant implementing "fold" and "subvector" and using generic vectors.
+Stalin truly does optimize brutally, eclipsed only by MLton (by a factor of 2) and being the fastest dynamic language implementation.

 TODO: